BourkabAymen/BourkabAymen/README.md

 ## 💫 About Me:
 BOURKAB Aymen is a A passionate of Data Engineering, Data Science, Cloud Computing.
 He is also certified in IBM products.
+He has worked with Lydex as a Professor.
+He has studied computer programming at 1337, which is a renowned coding school, and part of the 42 Network.
+He is a mechanical engineer from EMI.
-He has worked with Lydex as a Professor. <br>Specific areas of interest include Quantum Computing and AI.
+<br>Specific areas of interest include Quantum Computing and AI.

 ### 🌐 Socials:
 [![LinkedIn](https://img.shields.io/static/v1?style=for-the-badge&message=LinkedIn&color=0A66C2&logo=LinkedIn&logoColor=FFFFFF&label=)](https://www.linkedin.com/in/aymen-bourkab-b207b0153/)